The Feast of Saint Isidoro in Sardinia

-Angels are said to have ploughed the fields of Saint Isadore, the patron saint of farmers, who could apparently work miracles when it came to the land, which explains why, on May 15, Catholic farmers around the world celebrate the Feast of Saint Isidore or Festa di Sant’ Isidore.
+Angels are said to have ploughed the fields of Saint Isadore, the patron saint of farmers, who could apparently work miracles when it came to the land, which explains why, on May 15, catholic farmers around the world celebrate the Feast of Saint Isidore or Festa di Sant’ Isidore.
 The Feast of Saint Isidoro in Sardinia is also a pretty big deal.

 In Spain, and especially in Madrid, where the peasant farmer Isidoro was born in 1080 (his remains are in Madrid’s cathedral), the Fiesta de San Isidro is one of the main spring festivals and one of the most important events of the year, celebrated with 30 days of bullfighting, concerts, exhibitions and street parties.
 Teulada’s Festa di Sant’ Isidore (the Feast of Saint Isidoro in Sardinia) is a much more modest affair but it’s still one that is full of colour and charm.

 We’d only been in town an hour when we heard the first fire-crackers to announce the start of the procession, and Antonio, the owner of our home in Teulada, came to tell us that locals in traditional costume had gathered on the main square.
 As in Perpignan in March at the Procession de la Sanch, for the next couple of hours we found ourselves following the parade of villagers from one end of Teulada to the other and then back again.